 - Port congestion charges levied by carriers.
 Sellers will provide proof of these charges levied by ports or shipping lines, but may add a processing fee.

 - Remote area surcharges for Express and LTL Shipments.

 - Accessorial fees for services required to deliver a Shipment such as liftgate or residential services.

 - Foreign Importer of Record and EORI set up related services.

-- The Buyer is responsible for obtaining a Telex release from their Supplier and is liable for costs via the Seller if the Supplier does not fulfill their obligations.
+- The Shipper is responsible for obtaining a Telex release from their consignor and is liable for costs via the Seller if the consignor does not fulfill their obligations.

-- Other reasons for added charges once a shipment has departed include events of Force Majeure beyond the control of the Sellers, like natural disasters, port strikes or civil unrest.
+- Other reasons for added charges once a Shipment has departed include events of Force Majeure beyond the control of the Sellers.

-- Time taken to load/unload a shipment.
-Waiting Time is calculated by the trucking company contracted by the Sellers.
+- Time taken to pick up or deliver a Shipment to/from a port/warehouse might result in additional fees if it exceeds the standard free wait time given by each carrier.
+Waiting time is calculated by the trucking company contracted by the Sellers.
 An hourly cost for loading/waiting time is added once Sellers are notified of the service provided by the trucking company in charge of pickup/delivery.

 |GB||2||70 GBP||2||70 GBP|

 |CA||2||100 USD||3||100 USD|